I'm Waiting for the Man

 "I'm Waiting for the Man" is a song by American rock band the Velvet Underground.
-Written by Lou Reed, it was first released on their 1967 debut album, The Velvet Underground & Nico.
+Written by Lou Reed, it was first released on their 1967 debut studio album, The Velvet Underground & Nico.
 The lyrics describe a man's efforts to obtain heroin in Harlem.

 In various reviews, it is described as "tough garage rock", "proto-punk classic", and "one of the all-time classic rock songs", with renditions by a number of artists.

 Recording

 Along with "Venus in Furs" and "Heroin", "I'm Waiting for the Man" was recorded in May 1966 at TTG Studios while the band was staying in Hollywood.
-It has been musically described as garage rock, proto-punk, and hard rock.
+It has been musically described as garage rock, proto-punk and hard rock.
 The lyrics describe a man's efforts to obtain heroin.
 Despite the song's title, the lyrics refer to "my man" rather than "the man" throughout.

 Reception and legacy

 In a song review for AllMusic, Dave Thompson called it "one of the all-time classic rock songs ...
 Over chunky guitar, clunking piano, and jackhammer drums, Reed half-sings, half-intones what he would once describe as a love song about a man and the subway."
 He notes that it has been recorded by numerous artists, including "David Bowie and the Stooges [who] both cut fascinating takes on the song".
-Each member of the Velvet Underground has performed the song based on their own interpretations.
+Most members of the Velvet Underground have performed the song based on their own interpretations.

 In 2004 Rolling Stone magazine ranked the song at number 159 on its list of the 500 Greatest Songs of All Time.
-It was moved to number 161 in 2010, and finally re-ranked at number 81 in 2021.
+It was moved to number 161 in 2010 and finally re-ranked at number 81 in 2021.
 The magazine noted:

-In 2012 Consequence of Sound included it in their list of the 100 greatest top songs of all time, ranking it number 65.
+In 2012, Consequence of Sound included it in their list of the 100 greatest top songs of all time, ranking it number 65.
 In lists ranking the greatest songs from the 1960s, NME ranked it number 6, while Pitchfork placed it at number 27.
-Based on the song's appearances in professional rankings and listings, the aggregate website Acclaimed Music lists "I'm Waiting for the Man" as the 8th most acclaimed song of 1967, the 39th most acclaimed song of the 1960s and the 105th most acclaimed song in history.
-In 2012, Paste ranked the song number three on their list of the 20 greatest Velvet Underground songs, and in 2021, The Guardian placed the song at number nine on their list of the 30 greatest Velvet Underground songs.
+In 2012, Paste ranked the song number 3 on their list of the 20 greatest Velvet Underground songs, and in 2021 The Guardian placed the song at number 9 on their list of the 30 greatest Velvet Underground songs.